icobg/ROCm-v6/README.md

 ### AMDGPU PRO libraries

 The package 100.amdprolibs.sh is separete package contain AMDGPU PRO libraries.
-To need to compile / install full ROCm.
+This package does not need to compile / install full ROCm.

 Have fun and cheers,
 Condor